-Who Must I Give Form 1099-MISC to?
+To Whom Must I Give Form 1099-MISC?

 - Payments for rental property expenses

-- Payments to a physician, physicians' corporation, or other suppliers of health and medical services.
-Issued mainly by medical assistance programs or health and accident insurance plans
+- Payments to a physician, physicians' corporation, or other suppliers of health and medical services issued mainly by medical assistance programs or health and accident insurance plans

 - Payments for services performed for a trade or business by people not treated as its employees.
 Examples: fees to subcontractors or directors and golden parachute payments

 - Fish purchases paid in cash for resale